 Use chmod to make a file executable and to change the permissions granted to it in Linux.

 Use hostname to know your name in your host or network.
 It displays your hostname and IP address.
+Use this utility if you are not sure that you are logged in on the correct machine.
 Typing in hostname -I gives you your IP address in your network.

 Use ping to check your connection to a server.
 When you type in ping google.com, it checks if it can connect to the server and come back.
 It measures this round-trip time and gives you the details about it.
 One use of this command is to check your internet connection.
 If it pings the Google server (in this case), you can confirm that your internet connection is active.